Welcome to my Blog!

 It’s unthinkable today, but we didn’t miss being without a telephone, or running water, or even sewer.
 Our parents improvised to provide whatever we needed, just as the other families did in the area.

 Water came from a rusty iron pump on one side of the back yard.
 Dad had to climb down into the 40-foot well one day to find out why the valve at the bottom seemed plugged.
-The rotting wood ladder nailed to the inside of the well prompted a bout of handwringing by Mom until Dad re-emerged with the problem solved: a mouse had had the nerve to fall into the well and clog the valve.
+The rotting wood ladder nailed to the inside of the well prompted a bout of handwringing by Mom until Dad re-emerged with the problem solved: a mouse had had the nerve to fall into the well and clog the valve with its body.

-One part of our bathroom was a tall narrow structure of weathered wood guarding the end of a long path behind our garage.
+A vital part of our bathroom was a tall narrow structure of weathered wood that guarded one end of a long path ending on the far side of our garage.
+It was a one-holer equipped with a Sears catalog for use both as reading material and for when the regular toilet paper ran out, as it often did.
 The other component was a big galvanized tub everyone used on Saturday night, starting with the youngest.
 Poor Dad.

 We did have a window to the outside world, although we weren’t aware we needed one.
 It was a battery-powered mantle radio perched on a corner shelf, in the kitchen of course.
-To conserve the battery, Mom or Dad would turn it on for an hour or two in the evening, once or twice a week.
+To conserve the battery, Mom or Dad would turn it on for an hour or two in the evening, once or twice a week and always on Sunday evenings.
 Our imaginations soared as we listened to the earliest episodes of Batman, and to classics like The Lone Ranger, or to Lux Radio Theatre, a precursor to PBS shows like Masterpiece Theatre.

-Sure it was primitive, in retrospect, but we loved every minute of it!
+Sure, in retrospect, our life was quite primitive but we loved every minute of it!

 Summer days were awesome!
 When not busy with chores we had a wide variety of interesting things to choose from.
 Among these: